 The Loon Preservation Committee has always been a grass roots organization, and relies upon its network of volunteers and members to accomplish its mission.
 Volunteers can help in a number of ways.

-Field volunteers record the number and breeding success of loons on lakes; conduct the annual Loon Census; look for dead loons and unhatched loon eggs; build nesting rafts; post educational signs; watch over nesting loons; and work to educate lake users and prevent conflicts between loons and people.
+Field volunteers help monitor the number and breeding success of loons on lakes throughout the state; conduct the annual Loon Census; report injured or dead loons and unhatched eggs to LPC staff; build and float nesting rafts and signs; post educational signs; watch over nesting loons; and work to educate lake users and prevent conflicts between loons and people.

-If you live on or visit a lake in New Hampshire and would like to volunteer in one of the capacities above, please email us at email@example.com, call LPC at 603-476-LOON, or write us at P.O.
-Box 604, Moultonborough, NH 03254.
+If you live on or visit a lake in New Hampshire and would like to become a field volunteer, please email us at firstname.lastname@example.org or call LPC at 603-476-5666.
+You may also visit the Field Volunteers page for additional information or to download an observation log.

 Without our volunteers, LPC could never have demonstrated that coordinated and thoughtful human intervention can reverse the decline of a threatened species such as the loon.
 We attempt to thank our volunteers by informing them of the results and values of their efforts.
-However, perhaps the greatest reward we can offer them for their involvement with loons and the Loon Preservation Committee is an appreciation of loons and other wildlife that is an inevitable result of watching and caring for loons.
+However, perhaps the greatest reward we can offer them for their involvement with loons and the Loon Preservation Committee is an appreciation of loons and other wildlife.

 < to top of page >